untamedbeast1/Azure_containers/README.md

 <img width="285" alt="Screenshot 2022-01-11 at 04 32 00" src="https://user-images.githubusercontent.com/55625732/148881530-67cff041-a778-45ca-960f-1b9b88335ce7.png">

-Select a DNS name and Expose the TCP port or any port you intend to use, for this example I exposed the TCP port but remeber this can be further edited, when you have access to you container
+Select a DNS name and Expose the TCP port or any port you intend to use, for this example I exposed the TCP port 80.

 <img width="809" alt="Screenshot 2022-01-11 at 02 32 39" src="https://user-images.githubusercontent.com/55625732/148881792-c17a42dd-524a-40f3-b9b9-3ed5fcc809cd.png">

-Click next and if done properly the resource (ACL) should be created it usually takes a few seconds to create, theresult should look like this:
+Click next and if done properly the resource (ACL) should be created it usually takes a few seconds to create, the result should look like this:

 <img width="848" alt="Screenshot 2022-01-11 at 02 39 10" src="https://user-images.githubusercontent.com/55625732/148882351-47ef69b7-47d2-456a-95cc-abe238e48ab6.png">